-Each year, the CLS Program offers unique opportunities for alumni to grow their professional development, language skills and networks such as CLS Refresh, CLS Alumni Mentoring Circles, and more.
+Each year, the CLS Program offers unique opportunities for alumni to grow their professional development, language skills and networks such as CLS Refresh, virtual webinars, and more.
 CLS Refresh is a free individualized tutoring program for selected alumni to continue the study of their target languages.
-Alumni Mentoring Circles offer an opportunity for alumni from all CLS languages and program years to connect for selffacilitated monthly discussions.
-All program alumni will be invited to join these alumni initiatives when another cycle is announced.
+All program alumni will be invited to join these alumni initiatives and events.